HELPLINE: (443) 330-5341

 Call the Department of Social Services

-If your child has been injured, or if a staff person has restrained your child in a way that does not comply with regulations, or has injured your child while doing a restraint, contact your local Department of Social Services.
-The school is also obligated to call DSS if there is suspected abuse.
+If your child has been injured, or if a staff person has restrained your child in a way that does not comply with regulations, or has injured your child while implementing a restraint, contact your local Department of Social Services (DSS).
+The school is also obligated to call DSS whenever abuse is suspected.
 Find your local department.

 Notify your county school system’s Director of Special Education